ElegantEngineeringTech/laravel-invoices/README.md

 By default, the previous invoice is determined based on criteria such as prefix, series, year, and month for accurate, scoped numbering.

-### Multiple Prefixes and Series for Serial Numbers
+### Using Multiple Prefixes and Series for Serial Numbers

 In more complex applications, you may need to use different prefixes and/or series for your invoices.